Hunter Biden On Making His Own Crack, Living with His Dealer and His Family’s Effort to Keep Him Alive

 At times, it may be tempting for a reader to throw the book across the room in anger.
 Here is seemingly a charmed prince, complaining about how Fox News is covering his personal life?
 A member of a family where unconditional love is not an ideal but rather the real thing, grousing about the Trump campaign selling “Where’s Hunter?”
 T-shirts?
 An individual with the means to get help but seemingly unable to make the initial ask, and when it’s made, detours violently away?

 But addiction, as Hunter writes, is the great equalizer and doesn’t care about pedigree.
 Biden got into the habit of taking his laptop and two coats to the garage of his house to drink heavily and watch Battlestar Galactica, thinking he was hiding his addiction from his then-wife.
 After she exiled him from their home, Hunter moved into a building just around the corner from me in Washington.
 In his book, he talks about not being able to make it home from the corner liquor store with a plastic jug of vodka without taking a swig of it, all while cashing huge monthly retainers from clients.
 Days of 16-hour booze fests were just the start.
-He would later earn what his live-in dealer says he “graduated into crackology’s PhD program.”
+His live-in dealer would say he “graduated into crackology’s PhD program.”

 But Hunter’s sense of non-belonging starts much earlier, way back in elementary school and continuing into college.
 Hunter Biden was bullied.
 He was unwelcome as a walk-on at Georgetown’s football program and didn’t last a season.
 So bad were his years at Georgetown, Joe Biden would from time to time break his routine and stay overnight in Washington so Hunter cound share a hotel with him and get away from the dorms.
 While his then-wife Kathleen became close to Michelle Obama and would join her for cocktails at the White House, Hunter writes he never felt welcome and suspected folks were uncomfortable with him there.
 The whole campaign feeding frenzy on his business dealings only left him feeling a victim of Joe Biden’s career.